 LIGHTSEY FAMILY SCHOLARSHIP HISTORY

 In 1984, Captain and Mrs. T. N. Lightsey, Jr. attended a Harrisburg Rotary Club meeting held at Ripley House.
 While there, they were inspired by the dedication of the students participating in Nellie Fragra’s Ballet Folklorico, and the parents who came to support their children.
 Capt. and Mrs. Lightsey decided they wanted to help one of these students go to college, and asked Felix Fraga, director of Ripley House, to recommend worthy students.
 Mr. Fraga recommended a dozen students for them to interview.
-The plan was to choose one student for a scholarship, which Tom and Betty would personally fund.
+The plan was to choose one student for a scholarship, which Tom and Betty would personally fund, and would be administered by Ripley.

 Betty and Tom put together an interview committee consisting of themselves and three Harrisburg Rotary leaders from the East End neighborhood: Felix Fraga; Paul Jury, a bank president raised in the area; and Ernie Baker, long-time principal of Austin High School.
 The committee could not narrow it down to one student.
 Four of the fifteen interviewed greatly impressed them with their drive and determination to succeed, in spite of their severe financial circumstances.
 The committee left it to Betty and Tom to select one from these final four.
 Tom, in turn, delegated this difficult decision to Betty.
 After many long hours spent poring over the applications, carefully laboring over each individual’s qualifications and considering their needs, Betty simply could not decide either.
 Finally, Tom and Betty decided to award scholarships to all four for their first year of college.
 From this simple beginning, the scholarship has grown to include over 250 East End students who have received first-year financial aid for college.